Division of Early Childhood and Elementary Education

 Dr. Mellisa Clawson is a professor of Early Childhood Education.
 She has taught and held administrative positions in infant, toddler, preschool, Head Start, and public school settings.
 Professor Clawson teaches Creative Arts and Technology for the Young Child and Science Methods in Early Childhood Education, in addition to other courses.
 Her research focuses on developing online, interactive resources for future early childhood teachers.
 These materials are used in colleges across the country.
 Currently, Dr. Clawson is writing a book about integrating place-based science into pre-K through 2nd grade curriculum, particularly in economically disadvantaged schools.
 She travels around the country providing workshops to help teachers support children with Asperger Syndrome and find ways to integrate more creative arts and science into the curriculum.
 In her spare time, Dr. Clawson enjoys singing and acting in community theater.

 Dr. Leigh Ann Fish is an Assistant Professor of Early Childhood Education.
 She holds a Ph.D. in Educational Administration/Curriculum and Cultural Studies from Miami University.
 Prior to working at UMF, Dr. Fish served as a K-12 Gifted & Talented Coordinator and as a National Board Certified elementary teacher in Ohio.
-Her professional interests include girlhood studies, gendered school practices, treatment of intellect in schools, importance of play in early and elementary settings, Reggio-inspired practices, and young children with gifts and talent.
-She is an active member of NAEYC, MEGAT, and NAGC and is a seasoned advocate for young children and young gifted children.
+Her professional interests include young gifted children, gifted girls and gender issues, Reggio-inspired practices, critical theory/equity literacy, and nature-based education.
+She is an active member of NAEYC, MEGAT, and NAGC and is a seasoned advocate for young children currently serving on the Maine AEYC Governing Board.
 When not working, Dr. Fish enjoys spending time with her family as they imagine, dream, play, and create on their 18th century farm.

 Having taught for many years in New York Public schools, Cara Furman brings a philosophical stance to concerns about practice.
 With an undergraduate degree in History, Dr. Furman is committed to the liberal arts – encouraging students to take an inquiry stance towards the world around them.
 She has published on inclusive classrooms, descriptive inquiry, supporting classroom teachers, practical wisdom in classrooms, the pedagogical value of narrative, and progressive education.
 Whether teaching methods courses such as ECH 336 or research classes such as ECH 450, Dr. Furman seeks to provide a balance of practical experiences and philosophical discussion.